Home décor trends for 2021

 With the entire population being locked up, our homes became our workplaces too and that's when the necessity of a home office took birth.

 'A home office must be designed as a space to induce thought,' says Andrew Martin's Martin Waller.
 'It wants to have crisp, clear lines, comfort, and creative inspiration by way of artwork or patterned wallpaper.
 A desk light is a good way to add style’.

-According to the latest options of decorative home decor accessories for your in-home workplace, crystals, plants, desk trays, paintings and handicrafts are a must, as on most days work gets tiring and these things will enhance one's creativity and imagination.
+According to the latest options of decorative home decor Items for your in-home workplace, crystals, plants, desk trays, paintings and handicrafts are a must, as on most days work gets tiring and these things will enhance one's creativity and imagination.
 Similarly, the importance of proper lighting, clutter-free room, and proper ventilation will improve working efficiency.

 Colors of the year

 Every year design and trend enthusiasts eagerly await the announcement of the color of the year to be used in home decor by the company called Pantone LLC.
 For the year 2021, they have broken the tradition and have named two colors as the color of the year - The colors are PANTONE 17-5104 Ultimate Gray and PANTONE 13-0647 Illuminating.
 A shade of grey and a shade of yellow respectively.

 'The selection of two independent colors highlight how different elements come together to express a message of strength and hopefulness that is both enduring and uplifting, conveying the idea that it’s not about one color or one person, it’s about more than one,' says Leatrice Eiseman, Executive Director of the Pantone Color Institute.